marwan-mohamed12/superHeroes-and-villain-info/README.md

 3. Ability to view additional details by clicking the "Details" button
 4. Data is fetched from an external API

+## API
+This website utilizes the <a href="https://superheroapi.com/?ref=apilist.fun">Superhero API</a> to fetch data about superheroes and villains.

 ## Installation

 To use this project, follow these steps: